GlacioHack/xdem/CONTRIBUTING.md

   lists, tables, or other displays, but must not replace your own explanation.
 The same principle applies to comments during PR review, and opening an issue or discussion.

-- **Human review and accountability.** Personally review, understand, and validate the entire contribution, including code, tests, and documentation, before requesting review.
+- **Human review and responsibility.** Personally review, understand, and validate the entire contribution, including code, tests, and documentation, before requesting review.
 Run relevant tests and accurately report what you checked.
-You remain accountable for the contribution and must be able to explain your choices and address review feedback.
+You remain responsible for the contribution and must be able to explain your choices and address review feedback.

 - **References and licensing (copyright).** AI-generated code may reproduce or adapt existing copyrighted implementations without identifying their sources.
 For major features or conceptual changes to methods, algorithms, or design, make a reasonable search for relevant literature and existing implementations.
 Verify and cite relevant sources, and check for potential code reuse.
-Ensure that any reused or adapted material has a compatible license and retains required attribution and notices.
-Flag unresolved provenance or licensing concerns to maintainers.
+Ensure that any reused or adapted material has a compatible license with [xDEM's LICENSE](./LCENSE), and flag it to maintainers.

-Maintainers may decline PRs whose descriptions appear predominantly AI-generated, or that do not demonstrate sufficient human understanding, validation, or attention to source.
+Maintainers may decline PRs whose descriptions appear predominantly AI-generated, or that do not demonstrate sufficient human understanding and validation, or attention to copyright and source.

 This AI policy was inspired from that of [NumPy](https://numpy.org/devdocs/dev/ai_policy.html) and [SciPy](https://docs.scipy.org/doc/scipy/dev/conduct/ai_policy.html) as of Sept 2026, which was itself inspired by that of [SymPy](https://www.sympy.org/en/index.html).